apache/trafficcontrol/blueprints/tr-load-tests.md

 Do the changes have known limitations or risks that operators should be made aware of?
 Will the changes introduce new steps to be followed for existing operations?
 -->
 Needless to say, the Traffic Router Ultimate Test Harness should not be run against a Traffic Router that is simultaneously being used to route production traffic.
-In order to avoid this but still test a Traffic Router instance, an operator operator may choose to set the [Status](https://traffic-control-cdn.readthedocs.io/en/RELEASE-6.0.0/glossary.html#term-Statuses) of the Traffic Router to `ADMIN_DOWN` or `OFFLINE` in Traffic Ops.
+In order to avoid this. the Traffic Router Ultimate Test Harness should only be run in non-production environments.

 ### Developer Impact
 <!--